mkohler/cython_swig/README.rst

 .. class:: handout

-    Like with SWIG, you start with a C header file, and a shared object.
+    Like with SWIG, we start with a C header file, and a shared object.

-    *You* write a PXD file, which is *Cython's* interface file format.
+    WE write a PXD file, which is CYTHON's interface file format.
-    You also need to write a PYX file, in some kind of C-Python hybrid language.
+    We also need to write a PYX file, in a kind of C-Python hybrid language.

     From those files, Cython generates a C file.
-Compile and link Cython's C file, and you have a Python extension module that you can import and use.
+Compile and link Cython's C file, and we have a Python extension module that we can import and use.

-You are Here
+We are Here
 ============

 - libadder library